Sleepaway Camp (1983; Robert Hiltzik) – Scare Daniel Podcast Episode 24

 This week’s Darer: Heather Smith

-Why did Heather Smith dare themselves to watch Sleepaway Camp?
+Why did Heather Smith dare Daniel and Corky to watch Sleepaway Camp?
 “It’s campy, it’s fun, it’s kind of fucked up.”

 IMDB synopsis: “Angela Baker, a traumatized and very shy young girl, is sent to summer camp with her cousin.
 Shortly after her arrival, anyone with sinister or less than honorable intentions gets their comeuppance.”

-This week’s referenced movies: Nell; The Gods Must Be Crazy; Sleepaway Camp II: Unhappy Campers; Sleepaway Camp III: Teenage Wasteland; Return to Sleepaway Camp; Friday the 13th; A Long Day’s Journey Into Night; The Glass Menagerie; Firstborn; Rawhead Rex; Jaws; Can’t Stop the Music; Wet Hot American Summer; Road House; Carrie; American Sniper; Saving Private Ryan; From Here to Eternity; Psycho; Fargo
+This week’s referenced movies: Nell; The Gods Must Be Crazy; Sleepaway Camp II/III/IV: Unhappy Campers/Teenage Wasteland; Return to Sleepaway Camp; Friday the 13th; A Long Day’s Journey Into Night; The Glass Menagerie; Firstborn; Rawhead Rex; Jaws; Can’t Stop the Music; Wet Hot American Summer; Road House; Carrie; American Sniper; Saving Private Ryan; From Here to Eternity; Psycho; Fargo

-Follow Dare Daniel on Facebook, Twitter and Instagram, and be sure to listen, rate, review and subscribe to the show on iTunes, Stitcher, Google Play, PlayerFM, Listen Notes or wherever you get your podcasts.
-New reviews of maligned movies every Tuesday and new preview/postmortem mini-episodes every Thursday!
-Our October Scare Daniel series, featuring five reviews of much-maligned horror movies, continues through October 30.
-Help support the show by clicking the Donate button on the Dare Daniel homepage, and submit your movie dares HERE.
+Follow Dare Daniel on Facebook, Twitter and Instagram.
+Be sure to listen, rate, review and subscribe to the show on iTunes, PlayerFM, Listen Notes or wherever you get your podcasts.
+New episodes come out every other Tuesday!
+Help support the show by clicking the Donate button on the Dare Daniel homepage, and submit your movie dares.
+Read more of Daniel’s reviews at Dare Daniel and Rotten Tomatoes.